Early Life

 Philanthropy

-Thiel's philanthropic efforts include the Thiel Foundation, which funds innovative scientific research and provides fellowships for young entrepreneurs.
-The Thiel Foundation awards $100,000 to young entrepreneurs to forgo college and build their own companies.
+Thiel's philanthropic efforts are channeled through the Thiel Foundation, which supports scientific research and provides fellowships to young entrepreneurs.
+He is known for his skepticism of traditional higher education, offering substantial fellowships to encourage students to forgo college and pursue entrepreneurial ventures.